top of page

 People

-In 1981, the feminist artist Judy Chicago posed the question: how do women feel about all aspects of birth?
-In the resulting Birth Project, Chicago conducted an original survey and then collaborated with needleworkers in the United States to create a series of visual artworks.
+This initiative is based on a re-envisioning of feminist artist Judy Chicago’s Birth Project (1980-85).
+In 1981, Chicago posed the question: how do women feel about all aspects of birth?
+To answer this question, she conducted an original survey and then collaborated with needleworkers to create a series of visual artworks displayed across the country.
+Forty years later, using Chicago’s archives as a model, this project asks: how do queer people feel about all aspects of birth?

 Liss LaFleur (she/hir) is a queer parent, artist, and activist based in Texas.
-LaFleur is an associate professor of Studio Art and a faculty affiliate in Women's and Gender Studies and LGBT Studies at the University of North Texas.
+LaFleur is an Associate Professor of Studio Art and a faculty affiliate in Women's and Gender Studies and LGBT Studies at the University of North Texas.
 She is the recipient of a 20-22 John F. Kennedy Citizen Artist Fellowship, and her work broadly explores relationships between gender, technology, and identity.

 Read more here